Clueeng/Clueeng/README.md

 ### ✨ My goals for 2024
  - ✔️ Release my Minecraft Client to the public ( [Click Here!](https://github.com/Clueeng/Flauxy2) )
- - ◻ Finish my interpreted language
+### My goals for 2025
+ - Keep Maintaining Space4J and somewhat Flauxy
+ - Get in IT

 ### 💻 The languages I know
 - Java, I initially started programming in java, making custom clients for minecraft
 - Python, pretty basic understanding, not too advanced
 - C#, I've made a few applets using C#, nothing astonishing, but still worth mentioning!
+- C++ / C, I am currently learning both of them

 ### 🥰 Things I like (not specifically programming related)
 - 🎮 Minecraft, and its internal functioning, I've established myself as knowledgeable since I've been able to find a pretty big bug in Optifine (and find its cause) that had been lying there dormant for years
 - 🎧 Music!
 I love music, and I listen to MANY genres
-- ⌨️ Keyboards.
-May sound silly but I really like keyboards, and their customizability

 <p><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=clueeng&show_icons=true&theme=tokyonight&locale=en&layout=compact" alt="flaily" /></p>